-The SRA recommendation includes an analysis of strengths and weaknesses, to ensure knowledge and skills are kept up-to-date.
+The SRA recommendation includes an analysis of strengths and limitations.

 Coaching sessions are used to fully explore, in a confidential setting, what a fee earner has identified as their gaps and concerns.
 Concerns they may not share with their head of department.
-A bespoke development programme follows, allowing the fee earner to focus on key learning which they will be motivated to undertake.
+A bespoke development programme follows, allowing the fee earner to focus on key learning, which they will be motivated to undertake.
 Including potential obstacles to implementation.

-A series of coaching sessions is also used as standalone training and development.
-It quickly improves key leadership areas, including managing people, confidence, efficiency and improving billing.
+A series of coaching sessions combine knowledge, with the confidence to act, across key leadership and fee-earning areas, including managing people, balancing competing demands, efficiency, self-doubt, and improving billing.

 You can find a short case study on the usefulness of coaching here.

-A structured plan developed from coaching, consists of decisions made by the fee-earner following a real understanding of what the benefits are (to them and the firm) to make the change, and work on what has been getting in the way of implementing it.
+A structured coaching plan drives decisions being made by the fee-earner, following a real understanding of what the benefits are (to them and the firm) to make the change, and work on what has been getting in the way of implementing it.

 Simona is a professional coach, mentor, speaker, with a legal background as a solicitor and partner of 20 years.

 She takes her professional coach and law firm expertise, into other firms, to drive profitability, communication and performance, to the next level.